British passport: Early passports (1414–1921)

 King Henry V of England is credited with having invented what some consider the first passport in the modern sense, as a means of helping his subjects prove who they were in foreign lands.
 The earliest reference to these documents is found in the Safe Conducts Act 1414.
 In 1540, granting travel documents in England became a role of the Privy Council of England, and it was around this time that the term "passport" was introduced.
-In Scotland, passports were issued by the Scottish Crown and could also be issued on the Crown's behalf by burghs, senior churchmen and noblemen.
+In Scotland, passports were issued by the Scottish Crown and could also be issued on the Crown's behalf by burghs, Lord Provosts of Edinburgh and Glasgow, senior churchmen and noblemen.
 Passports were still signed by the monarch until 1685, when the Secretary of State could sign them instead.
 The Secretary of State signed all passports in place of the monarch from 1794 onwards, at which time formal records started to be kept; all of these records still exist.
 Passports were written in Latin or English until 1772, then in French until 1858.
 Since that time, they have been written in English, with some sections translated into French.
 In 1855, passports became a standardised document issued solely to British nationals.
+Passports in England and Wales were issued by the Home Secretary, and in Scotland by the Lord Provost of Edinburgh or Glasgow.
 They were a simple single-sheet hand-drafted paper document.

 Some duplicate passports and passport records are available at the British Library; for example IOR: L/P&J/11 contain a few surviving passports of travelling ayahs from the 1930s.

 A passport issued on 18 June 1641 and signed by King Charles I still exists.

 Starting in the late 19th century, an increasing number of Britons began travelling abroad due to the advent of railways and travel services such as the Thomas Cook Continental Timetable.
 The speed of trains, as well as the number of passengers that crossed multiple borders, made enforcement of passport laws difficult, and many travellers did not carry a passport in this era.
 However, the outbreak of World War I led to the introduction of modern border controls, including in the UK with passage of the British Nationality and Status of Aliens Act 1914.
 Thus, in 1915 the British government developed a new format of passport that could be mass-produced and used to quickly identify the bearer.
 The new passport consisted of a printed sheet folded into ten and affixed to a clothed cardboard cover.
 It included a description of the holder as well as a photograph, and had to be renewed after two years.